-During any sessions where a refuelling rig is in use it is mandatory to wear clothing as per the Motorsport Australia guidelines in the working zone.
 It is strongly recommended that anyone in the working zone wears full fireproof suits and helmets.

-36.7 Carry-on / backpack compressed air bottles for tyre changes are not permitted.
+- 36.7 Carry-on / backpack compressed air bottles for tyre changes are not permitted.
 Hoses, cables etc must not be attached to the mechanics' overalls by any means.
 No autonomous equipment may operate without its mechanic.
-However, compressed air bottles may be transported to the grid via a trolley.

-36.8 During any pit stop, without exception, the Driver is obliged to turn off the engine.
+However, compressed air bottles may be transported to the grid via a trolley. - 36.8 During any pit stop, without exception, the Driver is obliged to turn off the engine.

 For any tuning or regulating, the engine may be started with the help of an auxiliary source of energy.

 However, before the car is ready to rejoin the track, the engine must be switched off.

-Other than for tuning or regulating, the car's engine may be restarted only when the car is about to join the track and is in contact with the ground, on all four wheels.
+Other than for tuning or regulating, the car's engine may be restarted only when the car is about to join the track and is in contact with the ground, on all four wheels, with all work completed on the car and mechanics behind the line as per Article 36.1.
 The car must leave the working area with no external assistance.

-36.9 Any breach of the provisions of the Code or these Sporting Regulations relating to pit lane assistance will entail penalties at the discretion of the Stewards, up to the disqualification of the car and Driver(s) concerned from the Competition.
-The Organiser must ensure that a sufficient number of marshals have been designated to carry out all the work and controls necessary in the pit lane.

-36.10 During sessions, cars may be placed on skates in the working lane when they need to be moved with the exception of the end of the session during Qualifying (see Article 41.7 c)) Skates may not be placed under the car while it is being refuelled.

-36.11 All personnel in the working lane during pit stops must wear an armband.
+- 36.9 Any breach of the provisions of the Code or these Sporting Regulations relating to pit lane assistance will entail penalties at the discretion of the Stewards, up to the disqualification of the car and Driver(s) concerned from the Competition.
+The Organiser must ensure that a sufficient number of marshals have been designated to carry out all the work and controls necessary in the pit lane. - 36.10 During sessions, cars may be placed on skates in the working lane when they need to be moved with the exception of the end of the qualifying session(s) (see Article 41.6 c)) Skates may not be placed under the car while it is being refuelled. - 36.11 All personnel in the working lane during pit stops must wear an armband.